AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

  - Updated the Settings Menu (nothing you need to worry about)
  - Added Subthemes & Parent Themes systems
  - Added compatibility with Animated UI Elements
 	 - If you're having issues with any of the interjection bubbles replacing their button counterparts, rename the bubbles to `[original name]_bubble`.
-This is caused by AO's hierarchy of file formats, where animated images are favored over still images
+This is caused by AO's hierarchy of file formats, where animated images are favored over still images.

+***There was
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzA0NzUzOCwtNDIxOTYwOTcxLDU4Nz
-IyNDUyNiwtNzI5Njg0NzMyXX0=
+eyJoaXN0b3J5IjpbLTEyMDY0NDk4MDEsLTQyMTk2MDk3MSw1OD
+cyMjQ1MjYsLTcyOTY4NDczMl19
 -->